ColdFreak/mysite/content/posts/deep-learning-memo.md

 - You can run into situations where the data being studied isn’t quantitative, but rather categorical — that is, the data represent categories, not measurements or counts.
 To study relationships in categorical data, you use a `Chi-square test` for independence.

 - The `standard  error` of the mean is designated as: $\sigma_M$.
 It is the standard deviation of the sampling distribution of the mean.
 The formula for the standard error of the mean is: $\sigma_M = \frac{\sigma}{\sqrt{N}}$ . where $\sigma$ is the standard deviation of the original distribution and N is the sample size .

+### Image processing

+- The `aspect ratio` of an image describes the proportional relationship between its width and its height.
+It is commonly expressed as two numbers separated by a colon, as in 16:9.
+For an x:y aspect ratio